worthingtonse/iPhone/README.md

 The iPhone app will have 8 different states:

 1. First Time Initialization Mode
-2. Login in password training Mode
+2. Login with Password Training Mode
-3. Login in standard Mode
+3. Standard Login Mode
 4. Dashboard Mode
 5. Importing Mode
 6. Exporting Mode
 7. Tools and information Mode.
-8. Password Recovery Mode
+8. Password Recovery Mode //This may be phase 2

 ## 👤First Time Initialization Mode
 When the program starts for the first time it must: